Glycosmis

 The distribution of the genus includes Southeast Asia and Australia.

 Description

 Plants of the genus are shrubs and small trees.
 New growth is coated densely in rusty hairs.
 The leaves are simple blades or are divided into narrow leaflets, sometimes pinnately.
 The small flowers have five white petals and are borne in compound inflorescences.
 The fruit is a juicy or dry berry.
 Some species can be variable in appearance.

 Diversity

 The genus Glycosmis is not well understood and many named species have not been adequately described.
-Today there are about 35 to 50 species included in the genus.
+Today there are about 35 to over 50 species included in the genus.